List of Major League Baseball consecutive games played leaders: Streak starts, continuations, and ends

 Garvey's streak was ended when he dislocated his thumb in a home plate collision against the Atlanta Braves.

 Scott's streak was ended when Manager Miller Huggins benched him in favor of Pee Wee Wanninger.

 Ripken says that the closest he ever came to not playing during his streak was the day after he twisted his knee during a bench-clearing brawl against the Seattle Mariners in June 1993.
 When the 1994–95 player's strike threatened to destroy Ripken's streak as baseball owners planned to use replacement players, Baltimore owner Peter Angelos announced that the Orioles would rather not field a team than see Ripken's streak snapped.
 The replacement player scenario never came to pass, as the remainder of the 1994 season—including the World Series—was cancelled due to the strike.
 Ripken broke Gehrig's record on September 6, 1995.
 Ripken himself made the decision not to play on September 20, 1998, the Orioles' last home game of the season.
 Rookie Ryan Minor played third base for Ripken in a 5–4 loss to the Yankees.
 Ripken's record is considered by many to be unbreakable.

 Miguel Tejada's streak ended after Doug Brocail hit Tejada on the wrist with a pitch on June 20, 2007.
 During the game on June 21, Tejada took an at-bat in the top half of the first inning, bunting into a fielder's choice.
 He was removed from the game for a pinch runner, officially keeping the streak alive.
 But Tejada was then diagnosed with a broken wrist and went to the disabled list, ending his streak at 1,152 games.

 Consecutive innings

-From June 5, 1982, to September 14, 1987, Ripken played 8,264 consecutive innings, which is believed to be a record, although not one that is officially kept by MLB.
-The second-longest streak known to have occurred is 5,152 consecutive innings by George Pinkney from 1885 to 1890.
+According to the Society for American Baseball Research, from June 5, 1982, to September 14, 1987, Cal Ripken Jr. played 8,264 consecutive innings, which is believed to be a record, although not one that is officially kept by MLB.
+The second-longest streak known to have occurred is 5,152 consecutive innings by George Pinkney, who mostly played in the American Association during the record-setting stretch, which lasted from 1885 to 1890.